mahnishant/Whatsapp-Chat-Analysis/README.md

-# 💬 WhatsApp Chat Sentiment Analyzer | NLP Project
+# 💬 WhatsApp Chat Sentiment Analyzer

 This project is a sentiment analysis tool that processes WhatsApp chat exports to determine the **emotional tone** of messages using Natural Language Processing (NLP).
 It helps gain insights into **user emotions, opinions, and behavior** from conversation logs.